-Prerequisites: EDU 119, ENG 090, RED 090
+Prerequisites: EDU 119

-This course is designed to focus on curriculum planning for three to five year olds.
+Corequisites: DRE 098 or ENG 090 and RED 090 This course is designed to focus on curriculum planning for three to five year olds.
 Topics include philosophy, curriculum models, indoor and outdoor environments, scheduling, authentic assessment, and planning developmentally appropriate experiences.
 Upon completion, students should be able to evaluate children's development, critique curriculum, plan for individual and group needs, and assess and create quality environments.